 Common Sink Plunger

-This is the plunger most people are familiar with or think of when talking about plungers.
-Sink plungers will have a rubber cup at the end of a straight handle.
-This plunger is good for sinks both in bathrooms and kitchens but can also be used in bathtubs.
-This type of plunger works well on a flat surface where the cup can lay flat over the drain and create the vacuum necessary to properly dislodge the clog.
-It doesn’t work well for toilet clog since it often cannot get a proper seal to create suction.
+The common sink plunger is the type of plunger that most people are familiar with.
+Sink plungers have a rubber cup at the end of a straight handle.
+This plunger is good for sinks in bathrooms and kitchens—it can also be used in bathtubs.
+This type of plunger works well on a flat surface where the cup can lay flat over the drain and create the vacuum necessary to dislodge the clog.
+However, this plunger will not work well for a toilet clog since it won’t be able to seal properly to create suction.

-These plungers are designed for clearing toilet clogs.
-They have a smaller cup that fits over the drain perfectly inside the toilet bowl.
-It is not the easiest plunger to use but is effective.
-With the smaller cup the down-side is if not fitted properly it can be hard to control.
+Unlike the common plunger, however, the accordion plunger is designed for clearing toilet clogs.
+It has a smaller cup that fits over the drain perfectly inside the toilet bowl.
+Unfortunately, it’s not the easiest plunger to use; the smaller cup can make it difficult to control.
+But it is extremely effective when controlled!

-Plungers for toilets also have a cup like a sink plunger, but it also has a soft rubber flap that folds out from inside the cup.
-The flap fits quite well over the toilet drain making it easy to form the necessary suction to clear a clog.
-With the flap folded inside the cup this plunger can also be used on a sink or tub drain to create a seal.
-The flap, provides flexibility to allow it to fit just about any drain.
+Toilet plungers have a similar cup to the sink plunger.
+However, a toilet plunger also has a soft rubber flap that folds out from inside the cup.
+The flap fits well over the toilet drain, making it easy to form the necessary suction to clear a clog.
+With the flap folded inside the cup, this plunger can also be used on a sink or tub drain.
+The flap provides flexibility so it can fit to just about any drain.

-If the plunger does not solve your clog, or if clogged drains continue, there could be a larger issue in your home’s plumbing system.
-Call Applewood and we will send a licensed plumber to your home who can help solve any issues.
+If your plunger is not solving your clog, or you’re experiencing frequent clogs, there may be a larger issue in your home’s plumbing system.
+Get in touch with Applewood today—we will send a licensed plumber to your home to get rid of your clog once and for all!